Understanding Dissatisfaction can help you harness it as a force for good in your life.

 If you’re answering “Yes, Yes, YES!” you’ve probably just uncovered a bit of self-knowledge that gives you the power to change the way you are with yourself and your loved ones, from needy and dissatisfied to more often fulfilled and content.
 Ask for what you need rather than living in dissatisfaction.

 Owning your reality, naming your feelings and getting some insight into why they recur are powerful first steps to getting free of the painful or debilitating manifestations of CD.
-So, the goal is not to rid yourself of difficult feelings but to be more self-aware in times of confusion and dissatisfaction, hear the feelings, but don’t be immediately overrun and ruled by them.
+So, the goal is not to rid yourself of difficult feelings.
+It’s to be more self-aware, hear the feelings, but don’t be immediately overrun and ruled by them.

-With mindful awareness you can teach yourself to channel the energy of CD in helping you towards your desires, and employ it in the service of you, your work or your art.
+With mindful awareness you can teach yourself to channel the energy of CD in helping you towards your desires.
+You can employ it in the service of you, your work or your art.
 More in the final installment in this Chronic Dissatisfaction series, where we examine practical strategies to tame CD.